tomato42/tls13-spec/draft-ietf-tls-tls13.md

 After the server has received the client Finished message, it MAY send a NewSessionTicket message.
-This message creates a pre-shared key (PSK) binding between the Resumption Master Secret and the ticket label.
+This message creates a pre-shared key (PSK) binding between the resumption master secret and the ticket label.
 The client MAY use this PSK for future handshakes by including it in the Pre-Shared Key Extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher